Avatarchik/360DashPlayer/README.md

 - **ratio**: is the video aspect ratio (for instance, [16,9]).
 This is useful only for demo purpose.
 It doesn't impact the content downloading, merging and playing.

 To try your content, don't forget to set the options `grid-index` and `content-index` in the player's url.

+## Generating pure HEVC content

+First you convert the mp4 file to raw hevc content with ffmpeg.
+To add the audio later extract the audio with ffmpeg.
+Now you can coding the video with different bitrates with ffmpeg.
+After that you can create and dash the mp4 file.
+Dont't forget to integrate the audio into the video file.
+The outputted mpd file can use to stream the file in a webbrowser such as safari.
+Make sure your browser support the hevc codec.